Han-Cao/RNAseq_RSEM_tutorial/README.md

 ```

 ### Align RNAseq data and quantify gene expression
-You can use the `scripts/02.star_rsem.sh` script to align the preprocessed fastq files (`*paired.fq.gz`) to the reference genome and quantify gene expression.
+Run the [02.star_rsem.sh](scripts/02.star_rsem.sh) script to align the preprocessed fastq files (`*paired.fq.gz`) to the reference genome and quantify gene expression.
 The script will generate the expression matrix for differential gene expression analysis:

 - `${outpath}/${sample}/${sample}.rsem.genes.results` for gene-level expression
 - `${outpath}/${sample}/${sample}.rsem.isoforms.results` for isoform-level expression